 Bio

-Melissa’s process begins with a warp of white yarn threaded through the loom in taut, orderly rows.
+In the studio, Melissa’s process begins with a warp of white yarn threaded through the loom in taut, orderly rows.
 Onto this substrate, she paints portraits, landscapes, and abstract forms drawn from her present life in Ohio and memories of her meandering formative years.
 Once painted, the yarn is woven.
 At the loom, each strand lifts collectively with the harness but shifts individually within its heddle, subtly misaligning the image.
-The shuttle’s pass anchors the yarns into new positions, locking distortions into place and stamping a geometric weave pattern into the surface.
-While Melissa guides the painting, the loom’s motion, and the shuttle’s rhythm, the shifting imagery introduces an element of unpredictability, requiring her to relinquish control over many details in the final outcome.
+The shuttle’s pass anchors the yarns into new positions, locking distortions into place and imprinting a geometric weave pattern across the surface.

-Her practice becomes a meditation on movement and change, how materials shift, how meanings migrate, and how, through the act of making, new ways of seeing can emerge.
+While Melissa guides the paint, the loom’s motion, and the shuttle’s rhythm, the shifting imagery introduces an element of unpredictability, requiring her to relinquish control and embrace chance in the making process.
+Her practice becomes a meditation on movement and change—how materials shift, how meanings migrate, and how, through the act of making, new ways of seeing can emerge.

 Melissa has a B.S. in Environmental Design from the University of California, Davis, and an MFA in Studio Arts from Kent State University.